davipccunha/discordjs-helper/README.md

 // This function registers the cached commands to the guilds passed as parameters (it registers to all if no parameter is passed) client.loadCommands("GUILD ID 1", "GUILD ID 2", ...);

-// This code gets all files inside the dist/interactions folder and imports them so they are loaded and interactions decorated with @Register...Interaction are correctly registered async function registerInteractions() {
+// This code gets all files inside the dist/interactions folder and imports them so they are loaded and interactions decorated with @Register... are correctly registered async function registerInteractions() {
     const interactions = await recursiveFiles("dist/interactions");
     for (const interaction of interactions) {